applanga/appium-example/ApplangaSDK/README.md

 Now you can run the tests via your IDE or inside `AppiumTests` with `./gradlew test --tests appiumtests.android.AndroidTests`

-After the test has passed successfully, go to your Applanga dashboard and look for the screenshot.
+After the test has passed successfully, go to your Applanga project in the dashboard and look for the screenshot in the "Screens" panel in the editor.
 The tag is called `Home-Android` and you should see you linked strings there.

 ## Run the Appium iOS Tests